konflux-ci/release-service-catalog/tasks/push-snapshot/README.md

 | snapshotPath       | Path to the JSON string of the mapped Snapshot spec in the data workspace | No       |                      |
 | dataPath           | Path to the JSON string of the merged data to use in the data workspace   | No       |                      |
 | retries            | Retry copy N times                                                        | Yes      | 0                    |

+## Changes in 4.4.0
+* Added support for component specific tags
+  * Each component in the mapping can specify a tags array
+  * A defaults section can also be provided in the mapping
+  * The supported variables will be replaced in the passed tags
+  * The old functionality remains.
+The new tag functionality is only used if provided.
+In version 5.0.0, the old functionality will be removed.
+The new tag functionality has priority over the old style.

 ## Changes in 4.3.0
 * When pushing source containers, the origin is now determined using `$repo:${digest}.src` instead of `$repo:${git_sha}.src`